 Home/Co-Occurring Conditions/Opioid Addiction

-When someone lives with both opioid use disorder and a mental health condition, it's known as a co-occurring disorder or dual diagnosis.
+When someone lives with both opioid use disorder (OUD) and a mental health condition, it is called a co-occurring disorder or dual diagnosis.
 For many, opioids become a way to self-medicate untreated depression, anxiety, or trauma.
-Others find that opioid use triggers or worsens psychiatric symptoms over time.
+For others, opioid use triggers or worsens psychiatric symptoms over time.
+True recovery addresses both: the physical dependence, and the emotional pain underneath.

 Signs & Symptoms of Opioid Addiction